ohmlasnick/ohmlasnick.github.io/_pages/cv.md

 ======
 * B.A. in Cognitive Science, Computer Science (minor), University of California at Berkeley, 2019
 * M.S. in  Psychological Sciences, University of Connecticut, 2021
-* Ph.D in  Psychological Sciences, University of Connecticut, 2024 (expected)
+* Ph.D in  Psychological Sciences, University of Connecticut, 2024

 Academic research positions
 ======